jtsage/jtsage-datebox/docs/doc/2-0-installing.md

 release, however it will usually work for a few prior releases.

-For Twitter Bootstrap operation, the bootstrap css file is required ( the bootstrap JavaScript plugins are not used, nor are they conflicted with).
+For Twitter Bootstrap operation, the bootstrap css file is required ( the bootstrap JavaScript modal plugin is used).
 Additionally, the jQueryUI Widget Factory is required.
 You can either include all of jQueryUI, or you can build a custom version of jQueryUI containing only the widget factory.
 Although the default jQueryUI widgets look poor on bootstrap, they do not actually conflict.